docker/docs/desktop/mac/index.md

 title: Docker Desktop for Mac user manual
 ---

-The Docker Desktop for Mac user manual provides information on how to Add TLS certificates and other useful topics.
+The Docker Desktop for Mac user manual provides information on how to Add TLS certificates and how to install shell completion.

 For information about Docker Desktop download, system requirements, and installation instructions, see [Install Docker Desktop](../install/mac-install.md).